gesslar/mud-feeds-to-discord/README.md

 This application also monitors the `WATCH_DIR` for any new files being added and does the same as above.

-If there are any errors, the application will schedule a retry after `RETRY_TIMEOUT` seconds.
+If there are any errors, the application will schedule a retry after `RETRY_TIMEOUT` milliseconds.

 Once a file has been successfully processed and posted, the file will be removed.